 Table 12 contains the estimation results of equation (3).
-Panel A contains the results for inland distance and panel B for international distance.
 Since we use a linear estimator (OLS), the coefficients in columns (2) and (5) add up to that in column (1).
 Figure 6 plots these coefficients for ease of interpretation.
 A comparison of the estimates for the extensive margins (EM) of firms and products shows that both margins drop in distances but the relative effect is much larger for internal distance.
-Moreover, both components of distance have heterogenous effects on trade margins: 64% of the effect of domestic distance is transmitted through EM of firms and 54% through EM of products, but the corresponding figures for international distance are 31% and 25%, respectively.
+Moreover, both components of distance have heterogenous effects on trade margins: 64% of